fbpx

 About Saint Vincent's Day Home

-Saint Vincent’s Day Home was founded in 1911 in West Oakland to ensure that children of families with low incomes would be educated and nurtured, and their parents empowered to meet family responsibilities.
-We are located in what has become one of the Bay Area’s most challenged communities.
-In the midst of this harsh environment, Saint Vincent’s Day Home stands out as an oasis of beauty and stability, offering support to the children and families it serves.
+Saint Vincent’s Day Home was founded in 1911 in West Oakland to ensure that children of families with low incomes would be educated and nurtured and their parents empowered to meet family responsibilities.
+In the midst of one of Oakland’s most challenging environments, Saint Vincent’s Day Home stands out as an oasis of beauty and stability, offering support to the children and families it serves.

-Founded by the Sisters of the Holy Family in 1911 and now an independent nonprofit, the Day Home is the oldest and largest Child Development Center in Alameda County.
-It remains in its original location, an 1863 Victorian home with expanded facilities on a campus of over an acre because that is where the need has consistently been.
-If anything, the need is greater than ever before.
+Founded by the Sisters of the Holy Family over a century ago, Saint Vincent’s Day Home is a non-sectarian, independent nonprofit, and is the oldest and largest Child Development Center in Alameda County.
+It remains in its original location, an 1863 Victorian home with expanded facilities on a campus of over an acre where the need has consistently been.

-To date, some 35,000 children have graduated from the Day Home.
-Many of our alums have gone to college, started businesses, become community leaders, and welcomed children of their own.
+To date, some 40,000 children have graduated from Saint Vincent’s.
+Many of our alums have gone to seek higher education, improve their living circumstances, give back to the community, and welcome children of their own.
 At Saint Vincent’s, we believe that quality early childhood education lays the foundation for future success.
-Proud of our heritage and tradition, we are committed to serving 50,000 more children in the century to come.
+Proud of our heritage and tradition, we are committed to serving 40,000 more children in the century to come.

 Who Qualifies for Services

 Enrollment at Saint Vincent’s is offered to those most in need.
 First priority is given to those who are houseless, protected by the court, or medically fragile.
-The next priority is children whose parents or caregivers are employed or in a school program leading to employment, and are considered by lowest per‐capita income.
+The next priority is children whose parents or caregivers are employed or in a school program leading to employment and are considered by lowest per‐capita income.
+Remaining priority is given children whose parents or caregivers are income eligible up to 115% of the State Median Income.

 Critical Challenges

-For working families living below the poverty line, even a minor setback can quickly become a crisis, altering a child’s capacity to learn or even attend school.
-Saint Vincent’s identifies these setbacks as critical challenges where resources must quickly be focused in order to prevent a catastrophic impact on a child’s healthy development.
+We have a long history of caring for children and providing a childhood experience that bears the hallmarks of a foundation for a successful adult life.
+Saint Vincent’s Day Home has always assisted children from economically challenged families.
+The secret to our success is helping children develop a strong identity and acclimate to a new culture and language lies in our ability to respond to their individual needs.
 Recognizing and addressing these critical challenges with immediate, focused intervention sets Saint Vincent’s Day Home apart from most other agencies educating young children.
 Children succeed in school and in life when they have a safe place in which to experience diverse activities that help them develop a positive self‐concept along with sound intellectual and social skills.
 This is the cornerstone of Saint Vincent’s educational programs.

 Exceptional Programs